 Inflammation is part of your body’s immune response: it influences the health of your cardiovascular system, affects how quickly your injuries heal, and plays a role in determining whether or not you catch a cold.
-Inflammation affects everyone—whether they are young, old, athlete, or non-athlete.What is inflammation?
+Inflammation affects everyone—whether they are young, old, athlete, or non-athlete.

 Inflammation is your body’s way of protecting itself from harmful stimuli, including damaged cells, irritants, or pathogens.
 Infection is not the same as inflammation.
 Infections occur when bacteria, viruses, or fungi invade your body, while inflammation occurs when your body tries to remove those invaders.
 Inflammation plays a critical role in maintaining your body’s immune system and heart function, and in keeping you healthy.
 Injuries, overtraining, and allergic reactions can also cause inflammation.
-While inflammation affects everyone, it is especially important for athletes to control inflammation in order to feel good, stay healthy, and compete at peak performance.How can you measure inflammation?
+While it affects everyone, it is especially important for athletes to control inflammation in order to feel good, stay healthy, and compete at peak performance.

 According to the American Heart Association and the Centers for Disease Control and Prevention, a CRP concentration of below 1.0 mg/L indicates low risk for heart problems; between 1.0 to 3.0 mg/L is an average risk for heart problems; above 3.0 mg/L as high risk for heart problems.
 Very high levels of CRP (more than 10 mg/L) can also indicate impaired immune response or inflammatory disease.
 Since CRP is a protein found in your blood, the only way to get information about your levels is to have a blood test analyzed through a service such as InsideTracker.

-White blood cells play an important role in your body’s immune system, searching the blood for invading viruses, bacteria, and fungi.
+White blood cells play an important role in your body’s immune system: searching the blood for invading viruses, bacteria, and fungi.
 When a foreign virus or bacteria enters your bloodstream, the white blood cell, or leukocyte, recognizes and destroys the invading particle before it can cause disease.
 Since white blood cells fight off infection, you might think that an elevated white blood cell count is actually beneficial.
 But this is not necessarily the case.
 Although a high white blood cell count isn’t a specific disease, it can indicate another problem, such as infection, stress, inflammation, trauma, allergy, or certain diseases.
 That’s why a high WBC count usually requires further investigation.

 There are a few ways that you can decrease inflammation and reduce your CRP levels and your WBC count.
 If your CRP or WBC levels are high, InsideTracker will give you personalized recommendations to help you control inflammation.Exercise: Studies have shown that regular exercise can reduce inflammation by 20-60% and lower your white blood cell count during and after exercise.
 That’s why athletes, especially swimmers, have some of the lowest levels of inflammation around.

-Supplements - Sometimes, diet and exercise are not enough to reduce inflammation, and taking supplements may help.
+Supplements: Sometimes, diet and exercise are not enough to reduce inflammation, in which case, taking supplements may help.
 Vitamins C, D, and E have all been linked to promoting healthy levels of inflammation.
 Taking 1,000 mg vitamin C per day may reduce your CRP levels by as much as 25%.
 Long distance runners or triathletes can cut their risk of developing upper respiratory tract infections in half by taking 600 mg per day of vitamin C. This dose also aids in reducing the severity and duration of infections.